Housekeeping

 Paper Map Digital Scans

 Turn off all the other layers so only the new map is visible.
-At this point you will notice that the map is stretched out, this is due to being in a different projection from our map view.
-We will talk more about projections later in the course, but for now double click map at the top of the table of the drawing order
+At this point you may notice that the map is stretched out.
+This is due to this map being in a different projection from our map view.
+We will talk more about projections later in the course, but for now, double click ‘Map’ at the top of the drawing order:

 Then go to Coordinate Systems, and look for the available Coordinate Systems.
-Expand the following folders until getting the projection NAD 1983 UTM Zone 10N: Projected Coordinate System / UTM / NAD 1983 / NAD 1983 UTM Zone 10N
+Expand the following folders: Projected Coordinate System / UTM / North America / NAD 1983, then select NAD 1983 UTM Zone 10N.

-Select it, press OK, this will set our map view to the proper projection.
+Select it, press OK, and this will set our map view to the proper projection.

 You are examining a digital scan of the paper map.

 Zoom In and Pan around.
 Note the coordinate readout changes as you move the mouse.
-A digital scan of a paper map can be georeferenced (this is not always true).
+A digital scan of a paper map can be georeferenced, but this is not always true.

 Note the markings at the edge of this 1:250,000 map sheet.
-The Graticule around the map is labelled with Longitude and Latitude values, illustrated with black and white bars (circled in the illustration at left).
+The Graticule around the map is labelled with Longitude and Latitude values, illustrated with black and white bars (circled in the illustration below).
 At this scale, these bars represent 5 minutes.

 The paper distance across a blue measured grid square is 2 cm.
 On a 1:50,000 scale map, 500 metres is represented by one cm, or half the width of the blue measured grid square.
 One hundred metres are represented by 2 mm on a ruler.